chef/automate/components/docs-chef-io/content/automate/ha_inplace_upgrade.md

 {{< /note >}}

 {{< note >}}
-** In case of ```cmd backup_config = "file_system" ``` filed had be give in config.toml of Automate HA deployment, then need to patch below opensearch config from bastion before starting restore.
+** In case of ``` backup_config = "file_system" ``` filed had be give in config.toml of Automate HA deployment, then need to patch below opensearch config from bastion before starting restore.

 -   Create a .toml (say os_config.toml) file in **the Provision host** and copy the following template with the path to the repo.
     ```sh